Protecting Unmanned Remote Sites

 Unmanned, remote sites, especially those containing critical infrastructure assets, are potentially easy targets for intruders.
 Regardless of the intruder’s motivation –theft, terrorism, vandalism, or general mischief – facility owners need effective security solutions that meet operational and budgetary requirements.
 At the same time, the system must minimize nuisance alarms as repeatedly deploying response forces or maintenance technicians to remote sites rapidly triggers a distrust of the system.

-This post looks at how operators can use best-in-class security products while addressing the specific difficulties posed by remote and geographically distributed sites.
+This article looks at how operators can use best-in-class security products while addressing the specific difficulties posed by remote and geographically distributed sites.

 Deterrence That Works

 Effective deterrence systems are the first step in protecting remote sites and their assets.
-Avoiding intrusions in the first place is always the ideal outcome, especially when security response may involve considerable time and cost.
+Avoiding intrusions in the first place is always the ideal outcome, especially at remote sites where a security response may involve considerable time and cost.
 Consider the following deterrence options: